domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 ## When Do Consumers of a Context Rerender?

 Consumers of a context rerender every time the `value` prop on the `Provider` component changes.
-React uses the [Object.is algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to determine if a the `value` has changed.
+React uses the [Object.is algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to determine if the `value` has changed.
 Let's take a look at our `toggleFavorite` function in our context to better understand this.

 <div class = "codeTitle">ClothesContext.tsx</div>